 As it turns out, it’s not difficult to damage these delicate veins that are just beneath the skin.
 Rubbing the face too hard or washing with water that’s too hot can cause damage, so can excessive sun exposure or an injury to the face.

-Not all causes of broken capillaries are preventable.
-They can sometimes accompany Rosacea, a skin condition that causes the face to become red and flushed.
+Not all broken capillaries are preventable.
+They can sometimes accompany Rosacea, due to frequent flushing.
 Broken capillaries can also be a condition of heredity, and they often appear as you age and your skin gets thinner, making it easier to damage.

 On a more serious note, another possible cause is excessive consumption of alcohol.
-Over indulgence of alcohol over a long time can increase your blood pressure, causing the veins in your face to dilate.
+Over indulgence of alcohol for prolonged periods of time will increase your blood pressure, causing the veins in the face to dilate.
 Repeated dilation may result in permanent damage, but this usually only occurs after many years of alcohol abuse.

 Prevention and Treatment

 You can take steps to prevent broken capillaries.
-While these measures are not a guarantee that they won’t develop, they can help minimize the chance that you’ll develop them.
+The following practices will not guarantee that broken capillaries will not develop, but they can help minimize the chance that it will happen: